curvegrid/hardhat-multibaas-plugin/README.md

 # hardhat-multibaas-plugin

-Integrate MultiBaas into your [Hardhat](https://hardhat.org/getting-started/) workflow!
+Integrate [MultiBaas](https://docs.curvegrid.com/multibaas/) into your [Hardhat](https://hardhat.org/getting-started/) workflow!

-MultiBaas is blockchain middleware that makes it fast and easy to develop, deploy, and operate on the Ethereum and OMG blockchain platforms.
-This plugin makes it easy to deploy contracts to MultiBaas from within your existing Hardhat workflow.
-Your DApp can then use the MultiBaas REST API to interact with smart contracts.
+This plugin streamlines your development by automatically adding smart contracts deployed through Hardhat to MultiBaas, reducing manual effort.
+From there, you can manage your smart contracts via the MultiBaas web UI and build blockchain applications using its REST API and SDKs.

-For more information on MultiBaas, see our [introductory walkthrough](https://www.curvegrid.com/blog/2020-04-06-multibaas-intro/) and our [developer documentation](https://www.curvegrid.com/docs/).
+For more details about MultiBaas, check out our [introductory walkthrough](https://www.curvegrid.com/blog/2020-04-06-multibaas-intro/) and [developer documentation](https://docs.curvegrid.com/multibaas/).

 ## Usage